netaz/dl-compilers-survey/README.md

 <H3>XLA (Accelerated Linear Algebra)</H3>

 > a domain-specific compiler for linear algebra that can accelerate TensorFlow models with potentially no source code changes.

+> Given a computation graph, XLA firstly translates it into HLO IR.
+It then finds ops that can be fused together and generates fusion kernels, which will be cached according to fusion pattern.
+The fusion pattern contains op sequence with full shape information.
+When XLA meets a fusion pattern, it will first check whether this pattern is already cached.
+It will use the binary directly if hit, otherwise it will compile for the new pattern and cache the compiled result. ([src](https://arxiv.org/pdf/2103.05288.pdf))

 <H3>Myelin (Sling)</H3>

 > a just-in-time compiler for neural networks.
 It compiles a flow into x64 assembly code at runtime.
 The flow contains the graph for the neural network computations as well as the learned weights from training the network.
 The generated code takes the CPU features of the machine into account when generating the code so it can take advantage of specialized features like SSE, AVX, and FMA3.